About

 BIO

 Christina Habibi is an abstract painter born in Tehran, Iran, and based in Athens, Georgia.
-She has maintained a studio practice for over three decades.
+She's maintained a studio practice for over three decades.

-Habibi was featured in the Twin Cities PBS series Minnesota Original, which documented her process and studio practice.
-Her work has also appeared in the film Dear White People, selected by the production for its alignment with the film’s visual language.
+Her work has been featured in the Twin Cities PBS series Minnesota Original, which documented her creative process, and artwork by Habibi was included in the film Dear White People.

 Statement